-- Screen for ACES, BCES, PEARLS, SDH, and ongoing trauma. - Develop scaffolding relationship with family. - Entire visit experience from receptionist to paying the bill matters.
+- Screen for ACES (PEARLS), BCES, and ongoing trauma. - Develop scaffolding of positive relationship with family. - Entire visit experience from receptionist to paying the bill matters.

 Learning objectives

 Learn the importance of trauma informed care principles & strategies for applying to your practice.